-- a) Criteria for determining areas of archaeological potential are based on provincial guidelines, as issued by the Ministry of Tourism, Culture, and Sport, as amended from time to time, and includes but not is limited to; - i) Known archaeological sites within 250 meters - ii) Water source (primary, secondary, ancient) within 300 meters - iii) Elevated topography (e.g. knolls, drumlins, eskers, plateau) - iv) Pockets of sandy soil in a clay or rocky area - v) Unusual land formations (e.g. mounds, caverns, waterfalls) - vi) Research-rich areas (e.g. concentrations of animals, vegetation or mineral resources) - vii) Non-aboriginal settlement (e.g. monuments, cemeteries) - viii) Historic transportation (e.g. roads, rail, portage) - ix) Property protected under the Ontario Heritage Act - x) Local knowledge - xi) Recent disturbance (extensive and intensive) - b) The Township may adopt By-laws under section 34 (1) 3.3 of the Planning Act, and its successor, for prohibiting any land use activities on land that is the site of significant archaeological resource. - c) The investigation and conservation of archaeological resources shall be completed in consultation with all appropriate Indigenous communities and Metis.
+- a) Criteria for determining areas of archaeological potential are based on provincial guidelines, as issued by the Ministry of Tourism, Culture, and Sport, as amended from time to time, and includes but not is limited to; - i) Known archaeological sites within 250 meters - ii) Water source (primary, secondary, ancient) within 300 meters - iii) Elevated topography (e.g. knolls, drumlins, eskers, plateau) - iv) Pockets of sandy soil in a clay or rocky area - v) Unusual land formations (e.g. mounds, caverns, waterfalls) - vi) Research-rich areas (e.g. concentrations of animals, vegetation or mineral resources) - vii) Non Indigenous settlement (e.g. monuments, cemeteries) - viii) Historic transportation (e.g. roads, rail, portage) - ix) Property protected under the Ontario Heritage Act - x) Local knowledge

-- d) Identified potential archaeological sites may require consultations with the Ministry of Tourism, Culture and Sport and an archaeological assessment.
-The assessment should: - i) Be undertaken by a qualified archaeologist licensed under the Ontario Heritage Act. - ii) Include mitigation measures of adverse impacts to significant archaeological resources. - iii) Archaeological resources identified in the archaeological assessment shall be documented, protected, salvaged, conserved and integrated into new developments as appropriate. - e) The Township will permit development and site alterations on lands that contain archaeological potential if the significant archaeological resources are conserved.
-In these circumstances: - i) Preservation of the resources in its original place is preferred. - ii) Archaeological resources are conserved by removal and documentation. - iii) Where resources are preserved in its original place, only developments and site alterations which maintain the heritage integrity of the site are permitted. - f) The Township may within the boundaries of the Township have significant marine alcohological resources.
+- xi) Recent disturbance (extensive and intensive) - b) The Township may adopt By-laws under section 34 (1) 3.3 of the Planning Act, and its successor, for prohibiting any land use activities on land that is the site of significant archaeological resource. - The investigation and conservation of archaeological resources shall be completed in consultation with Indigenous communities. - d) Identified potential archaeological sites may require consultations with the Ministry of Tourism, Culture and Sport and an archaeological assessment.
+The assessment should; - i) Be undertaken by a qualified archaeologist licensed under the Ontario Heritage Act. - ii) Include mitigation measures of adverse impacts to significant archaeological resources. - iii) Archaeological resources identified in the archaeological assessment shall be documented, protected, salvaged, conserved and integrated into new developments as appropriate. - e) The Township will permit development and site alterations on lands that contain archaeological potential if the significant archaeological resources are conserved.
+In these circumstances: - i) Preservation of the resources in its original place is preferred. - ii) Archaeological resources are conserved by removal and documentation. - iii) Where resources are preserved in its original place, only developments and site alterations which maintain the heritage integrity of the site are permitted. - f) The Township may within the boundaries of the Township have significant marine archaeological resources.
 A marine archaeological assessment by a qualified and licensed archaeologist may be required where applications for shoreline or waterfront developments or site alterations could impact the integrity of the marine archaeological resources.
-Marine archaeology resources could include, but are not limited to, partially or fully submerged features such as ships, boats, vessels, artifacts from the contents of vessels, old piers, docks, wharfs, fords, fishing traps, dwellings, aircrafts. - g) Where burial sites are encountered during any excavation or other actions, in accordance with the funeral, burial, and Cremation Services Act applies.
+Marine archaeology resources could include, but are not limited to, partially or fully submerged features such as ships, boats, vessels, artifacts from the contents of vessels, old piers, docks, wharfs, fords, fishing traps, dwellings, aircrafts. - g) Where burial sites are encountered during any excavation or other actions, in accordance with the funeral, burial, and Cremation h) There is a traditional process for Indigenous communities that must be followed for the repatriation or re-interment of remains, if encountered at an archaeological site.
+Indigenous communities shall be contacted immediately after discovery of the remains.

+Services Act applies.
 A licensed archaeologist will assess the property and recommend conservation standards.